 Car Parking - 237 'Vital and Viable' Factors

 As part of our series on vital and viable high streets, the High Streets Task Force is presenting 'evidence on a page' summaries of over 200 factors that influence the success of high streets.
-Here we address car parking; the number or availability of parking spaces in the town centre, High Street, shopping centre, retail park, etc. It also relates to parking costs, maximum parking duration, the location of parking spaces, and the diversity of parking supply.
+Here we address car parking: car parking refers to the number or availability of parking spaces in the town centre, High Street, shopping centre, retail park, etc. It also relates to parking costs, maximum parking duration, the location of parking spaces, and the diversity of parking supply.

 Car parking is one of 237 factors that have been identified as influencing the vitality and viability of the high street.